199911/hls-video-sharing/PITCHME.md

 ---

-# What's wrong with RTMP?
+# RTMP?

-- RTMP streaming architecture
+- Real-Time Messaging Protocol
-- Drawbacks of RTMP streaming
+- It is one of the most popular protocol for streaming

+Note:

+We will introduce RTMP streaming architecture and the weaknesses of RTMP

 +++

 ## RTMP streaming architecture

-#### Real-Time Messaging Protocol

 ![RTMP streaming data flow](images/RTMP-Data-Flow.png "RTMP streaming data flow")